paulyuk/FunctionsMcpTool/README.md

 ```shell
 azd up
 ```
+>**Known limitation in this build**
+>Deployed functions will throw initialization error on WebJobs, which will be fixed any moment.

 you can opt-in to a VNet being used in the sample.
 To do so, do this before `azd up`